tonywong94/edge_pydb/README.md

 - should show only the public data.
 Now suppose the additional data files are in a folder called `pybase`.

-`edgeutil.add_from_dir('/path/to/pybase/', copy=False)`
+`edgeutil.add_from_dir('/path/to/pybase/', max_depth=0, copy=False)`

 - will add these to your environment.
 This only needs to be done once after package installation.
+The `max_depth=0` parameter prevents files in subdirectories from being added.